gnpurvin/CSC490DPS/README.md

 # Dungeon Positioning System

 CSC 490 Project
+Spring 2019
+University of North Carolina at Greensboro
 Authors: Elizabeth Dong, Gregory Purvine, Spencer Whyatt, Phillip Jones, Ray Cockerham

 It can be difficult to set up times to meet with all of your friends to play Tabletop Role-Playing-Games, like Dungeons & Dragons, especially if you are spread out over a large area.
 Thus, our goal was to create a system that would allow people to play TTRPGs with their friends without the need to find a time to meet in person.